Lululemon Athletica is a popular sports apparel company from Vancouver, Canada. But who are the biggest Lululemon competitors? Read on to learn more.

-Lululemon competes with Nike as it introduces more footwear products to the market.
+Lululemon competes with Nike as the company offers footwear products to the market.

-Adidas is a lot like Nike in a lot of ways, they are the second industry leaders and sell sportswear and sports shoes.
+Adidas is a lot like Nike in a lot of ways; they are the second industry leader and sell sportswear and sports shoes.

 Adidas is the biggest sports brand in Europe but Nike takes the lead on a global scale.